quii/learn-go-with-tests/sync.md

 > A WaitGroup waits for a collection of goroutines to finish.
 The main goroutine calls Add to set the number of goroutines to wait for.
 Then each of the goroutines runs and calls Done when finished.
 At the same time, Wait can be used to block until all goroutines have finished.

-By waiting for `wg.Wait()` to finish before making our assertions we can be sure all of our goroutines have attempted to `Inc` the `Counter`,
+By waiting for `wg.Wait()` to finish before making our assertions we can be sure all of our goroutines have attempted to `Inc` the `Counter`.

 ## Try to run the test